Constitutional carry: Tennessee (handguns only)

-On March 18, 2021, the Tennessee Senate passed Senate Bill 765, 23–9.
-On March 29, 2021, the Tennessee House of Representatives passed the bill, 64–29.
-Governor Bill Lee signed the bill on April 8, 2021.
-The law, which took effect July 1, 2021, allows for both open and concealed carrying of handguns by any unprohibited person, resident or non-resident, 21 and older without a permit as well as for current and former U.S. military members ages 18 to 20.
-Non-residents 18 to 20 may carry but are required to possess a recognized permit to carry.
+On April 8, 2021, Tennessee Governor Bill Lee signed Senate Bill 765 (effective July 1, 2021), making Tennessee the 20th state to institute constitutional carry, eliminating the requirement to obtain a carry permit for both open and concealed carrying of handguns by any unprohibited person, resident or non-resident.
 It does not apply to long guns, a point of contention among gun rights activists.
+A carry permit is still required to carry a handgun in buildings posted with "concealed firearms by permit only", state/national parks, campgrounds, greenways and nature trails.

+On March 23, 2023, a federal judge approved an agreed upon settlement in the case of Beeler v.
+Long lowering the legal age to carry a handgun and apply for a carry permit from 21 to 18.
+Making 18 the effective age to carry in Tennessee under constitutional carry.

 Texas

-On April 19, 2021, the Texas House approved HB 1927.
-The Texas Senate approved an amended version on May 5.
-The House chose to reject the Senate changes and a conference committee was formed.
-The compromise version was then approved by the House on May 23 and the Senate on May 24.
-The bill was sent to Texas Governor Greg Abbott on May 28 and he signed it into law on June 16, 2021.
-The bill took effect on September 1, 2021.
-The new law allows the carrying of a handgun without a license, openly or concealed, for both residents and non-residents, as long as one is 21 years or older, legally able to possess a handgun, and has not been convicted in the last five years of misdemeanor bodily assault causing injury, deadly conduct, terroristic threat, or disorderly conduct (display or discharge) of a firearm.
-Open carry requires a holster.
+On June 16, 2021, Texas Governor Greg Abbott signed the Firearm Carry Act of 2021 into law, which took effect on September 1, 2021.
+The Act legalized the carrying of a handgun generally in public without a license, openly or concealed, for both residents and non-residents who are legally able to possess a handgun and have not been convicted in the last five years of misdemeanor bodily assault causing injury, deadly conduct, terroristic threat, or disorderly conduct (display or discharge) of a firearm.
+Open carry requires the handgun to be carried in a holster.
 Carrying long guns without a license was already legal.
+The Act originally decriminalized unlicensed carry for individuals 21 years of age or older; however, the case of Andrews v.
+McCraw, 623 F.Supp.3d 740 (N.D.
+Tex.
+2022) effectively lowered the age to 18 years of age or older.

 Utah

-On February 12, 2021, 2021 Utah Governor Spencer Cox signed HB60 into law (effective May 5, 2021).
-It took effect May 5, 2021.
+On February 12, 2021, 2021 Utah Governor Spencer Cox signed HB60 into law (effective May 5, 2021) making Utah the 18th state to institute constitutional carry.
 It allows for permitless carry, both openly and concealed, for adults over the age of 21.
-Adults in Utah ages 18–20 are allowed to concealed carry with a provisional permit or open carry without a permit if unloaded – two actions away from firing.
+Those ages 18–20 can carry concealed with a provisional permit, any out-of-state permit or open carry if carrying unloaded – two actions away from firing.

 Previously, in 2013, HB76 was passed by a two-thirds majority in both the state House and the state Senate, but Governor Gary Herbert subsequently vetoed the bill, stating that the existing gun laws did not restrict one's ability to acquire a concealed carry permit, and "we're not the wild and woolly west."
 Other attempts had been made to renew the efforts, but had failed because then-Governor Herbert had stated he would veto the effort.